 • Use a payroll system compatible with the WPS format.

-Employees in the UAE can easily verify their WPS salary status through the Ministry of Human Resources and Emiratisation (MoHRE) online portal.
+Employees in the UAE can easily verify their WPS salary status through the MoHRE online portal.
 By logging into their account using their Emirates ID or labor card number, employees can access detailed records of their salary payments, including payment dates, amounts, and any deductions.
 This transparency helps employees ensure they are receiving their wages as per their employment contracts.
+In practice, the most reliable “proof of payment” is your bank statement or payroll card transaction history; if there’s a mismatch, raise it with HR first and then escalate through MoHRE channels if needed.

 Another simple way to check your WPS salary status is through your bank account.
 Most financial institutions in the UAE provide detailed statements highlighting WPS transactions.
 Employees can also rely on SMS notifications from their banks, which confirm salary deposits and provide an immediate record of their payments.